MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 :::image type="content" source="media/reference-native-auth-api/sign-up-email-with-otp.png" alt-text="Diagram of Native authentication sign up with email with OTP.":::

 This diagram indicates that the app collects all the sign-up information, then submits them via the `/signup/v1.0/start`.
 However, if the app doesn't submit all the required user attributes via the `/signup/v1.0/start`, it can do so via the `/signup/v1.0/continue` endpoint.
 Although submitting the user attributes via the `/signup/v1.0/continue` endpoint is marked as an optional step, it's a mandatory step if the app doesn't submit all the required user attributes via the `/signup/v1.0/start` endpoint.
+See the table in the [Submitting user attributes to endpoints](#submitting-user-attributes-to-endpoints) section to learn which user attributes you can submit to the `/signup/v1.0/start` and `/signup/v1.0/continue` endpoints.

 ### Step 1: Request to start the sign-up flow